bitbi-core/bitbi.org.website/content/install/cmd.md

 ### Installation

 BitBi command-line tool is included in the BitBi Core software.
-You can download the software from the [Download Links](/download/bitbi/26.101.0/bitbi-26.101.0-x86_64-linux-gnu.tar.gz).
+You can download the latest version from our [GitHub releases page](https://github.com/bitbi-core/bitbi/releases).

 After downloading the software, you need to extract the tarball and run the `./bin/bitbi-cli` binary.
 You'd better run the `bitbid` daemon first to provide the blockchain data.